gazpachu/joanmira/pages/blog/2016-08-17---how-to-set-up-a-react-es6-app-for-production-on-ubuntu/index.md

 `sudo apt-get install nodejs`

 The nodejs package contains the nodejs binary as well as npm, so you don't need to install npm separately.
-However, in order for some npm packages to work (such as those that require compiling code from source), you will need to install the build-essential package:
+However, for some npm packages to work (such as those that require compiling code from source), you will need to install the build-essential package:

 `sudo apt-get install build-essential`